 While the live action model for Ariel was an obscure actress named Sherri Stoner

 , Alyssa did exemplify the 80’s teenager, which was reflected in Ariel.
-So the assumption is only partly true because Glen Keane did in fact referr to such young girls as Alyssa Milano to see what hair styles were in and what was considered beautiful in teens at the time.
+So the assumption is only partly true because Glen Keane did in fact referr to several young girls as well as Milano to see what hair styles were in and what was considered beautiful in teens at the time.

 by John William Waterhouse

 Glen Keane also turned to classical artwork for reference material.
-Although the reason for Ariel's bold red hair color is unknown, it is highly reminiscent of one of the most famous mermaid paintings da John William Waterhouse
+Ariel's bright red hair color was decided upon so she would resemble a mermaid painted da John William Waterhouse

 Another fonte of inspiration was The Sculpture of the Little Mermaid

-(though più likely named after animator Eric Larson) Animators ended up deciding against the double finned look in this piece and resorted to the traditional single fin.
+(who would end up lending his last name to Prince Eric) Animators ended up deciding against the double finned look and resorted to the traditional single fin.
 However the sculpture did not go forsaken as it is the last pose Ariel takes as a mermaid in the film.